barakb/asyncrmi/_posts/2014-10-01-why-did-i-started-this-project.md

     // register future listenr to cancle the client listener
     // in case of notification failuer.
     pendingResult.exceptionally(throwable -> cancelListener(listener));
-    // store the future to be processed by timer thread after the notify timeout expired. pendings.add(pendingResult);
+    // store the future to be processed by a
+    // timer thread after the notify timeout expired. pendings.add(pendingResult);
 }
 ````